lf94/kenzie/README.md

 This was originally inspired by book stands and designed for creating a stand for the Retroid Pocket 2 handheld gaming device.

+## Acknowledgements

+This project would not have been possible without the very generous help of /u/modernjess of reddit.com.

 ## License

 This work is licensed under the Creative Commons